danbev/learning-ai/notes/ggml.md

 ```
 So we have an array of buffer types, and one for the actual buffers, one for the
 tensor allocators.
 These all have the same number of elemements and the indices
 match up.
-I mean that is we have index 2 then the buffer type is at index 2 as
+What I mean is that if we have index 2 then the buffer type is at
-will the buffer for it and the tensor allocator.
+index 2 as will the buffer for it and the tensor allocator.

 And notice that we are passing in the `ggml_backend_cpu_buffer_type` which again
 is a pointer to a struct `ggml_backend_buffer_type`: